 The Centre has a range of rooms and facilities (including kitchen) available to hire for conferences and meetings for both Christian and other groups.

 This map shows the location of the main buildings of the ACC&C, along with the route of the Pilgrim Walk.

 Hire is subject to current Covid-19 ACT Government and CSU restrictions and protocols.
-Each hire enquiry will be carefully considered before confirmation of hire is given.

 The Chapel is designed to provide a worship space for the ecumenical movement in Canberra as a focus for Christianity in Australia.
 It is often used for national civic religious occasions such as the service for the Opening of the Parliamentary Year.